 The Allscripts Community Architecture helps local and regional health systems share information between a range of technologies from any source, creating a single patient record for providers across the continuum of care.
 The Allscripts Community Solution enables all the members of a patient's care team to access the same up-to-date information about the patient, regardless of whether they work in acute, ambulatory or post-acute settings inside or outside the health system.
-The Allscripts Community Solution combines the Allscripts Community Exchange or Kinexus M with the Allscripts Community Record.
+The Allscripts Community Solution combines the Allscripts Community Exchange or Kinexus TM with the Allscripts Community Record.
 Kinexus efficiently connects and manages electronic transactions of all kinds between health systems and community/affiliated physician practices.
-The Community Record, provided in partnership with dbMotion, which we acquired on March 4, 2013, aggregates and harmonizes data from virtually any EHR or other clinical IT system, creating a single patient record across a health system or community.
+The Community Record, provided in partnership with a third party, dbMotion, aggregates and harmonizes data from virtually any EHR or other clinical IT system, creating a single patient record across a health system or community.